rseal/BitPatternGenerator/readme.txt

 	b. boost-book
 	c. quick-book

+3. SThreads ( see local repo )
+4. CommandLineParser ( see local repo )
+5. libusb-0.1 series ( a.k.a the old version )

 Installation Notes:

 1. Make sure that /usr/local/include in defined in your PATH variable (e.g. "env | grep PATH")